jletienne-evolytics/capstone_1/04_notebook.md

 Cool let's mess around in this Notebook.
 Easy enough yeah?

-Note: Escape then B to create a new box.
+Note: Escape then B to create a new box below.
 You can find jupyter notebook cheat sheets online if needed

 ![](screenshots/Capstone%2013.png)

-Okay let's bring in our file from `test.py`
+Okay let's bring in our code from file `test.py`

-Note!
-Escape then B to create a new box
+Note: Escape then B to create a new box below

 ![](screenshots/Capstone%2014.png)